Insight: Turkish generals look to life beyond prison bars

 INSTITUTIONAL REFORM

-A month after Ozel's appointment AKP Deputy Chairman Huseyin Celik outlined a 15-point plan that envisaged changes in military-civilian relations as part of Turkey's democratization.
+A month after Ozel's appointment AKP Deputy Chairman Huseyin Celik outlined a 15-point plan that envisaged changes in military-civilian relations as part of Turkey's democratisation.

-Moves to abolish a military law article seen as justifying military intervention in politics are already underway and the general staff may be subordinated to the defense ministry.
+Moves to abolish a military law article seen as justifying military intervention in politics are already underway and the general staff may be subordinated to the defence ministry.

 The shortening of military service, creation of a professional army, changes in army education and changes in the military command structure are also among planned changes.